abrasumente233/osterm/README.md

 #### Hints

 1. RISC-V has a time counter, which you can read by using `r_time()` in `riscv.h`.
 2. In this syscall, there's no need to convert clock ticks to seconds.
 But later when you display elapsed time of a program, you don't want to see meaningless ticks.
-For QEMU, the block freqenucy is 12500000 Hz, and for K210, the freqenucy is 6500000 Hz.
+For QEMU, the block frequency is 12500000 Hz, and for K210, the frequency is 6500000 Hz.

 ### syscall #3: getmem